JobService/job-service/docs/pages/en-us/Architecture.md

 ### Job Task Data

-This table stores information on jobs which have dependent jobs and must waiting for execution.
-The table contains enough information for the job tracking worker to forward on the job once it's dependent jobs have all completed.
+This table stores information on jobs which have dependent jobs and must wait for execution.
+The table contains enough information for the job tracking worker to forward on the job, once it's dependent jobs have all completed.

 | **Column**        | **Data Type** | **Nullable?** | **Primary Key?** |
 |-------------------|---------------|---------------|------------------|